IsisChameleon/vectordb-chat/README.md

-# ChatBot Starter with Streamlit, OpenAI, and LangChain
+# Chat about Vector DB with Streamlit, OpenAI, and GripTape

-This repository contains a simple yet powerful chatbot built with Streamlit, OpenAI, and LangChain.
-The chatbot maintains conversational memory, meaning it can reference past exchanges in its responses.
+This repository contains a simple chatbot built with Streamlit, OpenAI, and GripTape agent that can answer questions about a selection of vector databases

-## Overview

-The chatbot is a demonstration of integrating OpenAI's GPT model, the LangChain library, and Streamlit for creating interactive web applications.
-The bot's conversational memory allows it to maintain context during the chat session, leading to a more coherent and engaging user experience.
-Importantly, this feature-rich chatbot application is implemented in less than 40 lines of code (excluding whitespace and comments)!

 ### Key Features